Enki403/Simple-Weather-App/README.md

 ### Frontend

-for the front end you should have either a virtual emulator for andorid or your mobile phone with the USB debugging feature enabled.

-you should have installed flutter and dart.
+For the frontend you should have either a virtual emulator for andorid or your mobile phone with the USB debugging feature enabled and you should have installed flutter and dart.

+#### Open project directory
+`cd Simple-Weather-App`

+#### Install Dependencies
+`flutter pub get`

+#### Run the Project
+`flutter run`

 Note: In thos case I uploaded the .env file for your convinience.